spsforks/ziglang-zig-wiki/Updating-libc.md

 ZIGSRC=/path/to/zig/src/tree
 rm -rf $ZIGSRC/lib/libc/include/any-windows-any
 cd mingw-w64-headers
-./configure --prefix=/tmp/prefix --with-default-win32-winnt=0x0603
+./configure --prefix=/tmp/prefix --with-default-win32-winnt=0x0a00 --with-default-msvcrt=ucrt
 make install
 mv /tmp/prefix/include $ZIGSRC/lib/libc/include/any-windows-any
 ```

-The above makes Windows 8.1 the minimum version.
-Once Windows 10 is the minimum supported version (on [January 10, 2023](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet)), we can additionally pass `--with-default-msvcrt=ucrt`.

 Next, update all the files in `lib/libc/mingw/*`.

-Examine carefully the diff between `v9.0.0` and the version that you are updating to, and consider if anything else needs to be done.
-Update the previous sentence in this wiki article to the version you updated to.
+Examine carefully the diff between `v11.0.1` and the version that you are
+updating to, and consider if anything else needs to be done.
+Update the
+previous sentence in this wiki article to the version you updated to.

 ## wasi-libc